Tars975/Covid-Recognition-using-Acoustic-Voice-Samples/README.md

 * Add all the testing audio samples at the testing_Audio Folder and its path in Testing_audio_Path.txt file.
 ```
 ```
-* Now you can test your model by running main.py file.
 ```